Compliance Hui

 VAWA/Sexual Assault Awareness

 Sexual Assault Awareness Month is an annual campaign to raise public awareness about sexual assault and educate communities and individuals on how to prevent sexual violence.
-Observed in April, UH West Oʻahu presents events that provide information on sexual assault/sexual abuse, and the legislation that addresses this very important issue, VAWA, the Violence Against Women Act.
+UH West Oʻahu Compliance Hui promotes awareness for sexual assault/sexual abuse, and the legislation that addresses this very important issue, VAWA, the Violence Against Women Act.
+Sexual Assault Awareness month is observed in April.
+However, UH West O`ahu Compliance Hui holds awareness and prevention event in the month of February.

 Safe Zone Training